 I returned home in the evening and gathered all the ingredients required for Punjabi Kadhi.
 While Cooking I was remembering our Delhi days.
 We were there for more than 6 years.
 Pasta, in fact, was born in Gurgaon.
 We made several friends there and have several memories to cherish.
-The neighbours, colleagues and friends were amazing and helpful.
-The neighbouring aunties were happy to teach me the North-Indian delicacies those days 🙂 .
+The neighbors, colleagues, and friends were amazing and helpful.
+The neighboring aunties were happy to teach me the North-Indian delicacies those days 🙂 .

-Kadhi Pakoda is for sure one of my favourite North-Indian delicacies.
-I have had both with and without onion version of Kadhi Pakoda.
+Kadhi Pakoda is for sure one of my favorite North-Indian delicacies.
+I have had both with and without an onion version of Kadhi Pakoda.
 However, I prefer to cook it with onion and a bit spicy.
-It works well for my palate and for my families as well.
+It works well for my palate and for my family as well.
 In fact, Pasta loves Kadhi with steamed rice.
-She may not remember the Gurgaon days however, she cherishes the flavours of North-India for sure.
+She may not remember the Gurgaon days however, she cherishes the flavors of North-India for sure.

 Punjabi Kadhi aka Kadhi Pakoda!

 Now that I am done with my Kadhi tell, let me share a brief about Kadhi Pakoda.